AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md

----
-filename: create-modify-access-levels
-title: Create or modify access levels
-user-type: administrator
-product-area: system-administration;user-management
-navigation-topic: configure-access-to-workfront
-title: Create or modify custom access levels
-description: ** Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.
----

 # Create or modify custom access levels

 <!--
-** Don't delete, draft, or change the title of this article.
-The UI links to it via context-sensitive help.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">** Don't delete, draft, or change the title of this article.
+The UI links to it via context-sensitive help.</p>
 -->

 As an Adobe Workfront administrator, you can create custom access levels and apply them to users, as explained in [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).